tamuathletics/samlauthproxy/README.md

 ## How to enroll
 An application must be added to the tenant registry first in order to use the `authproxy`.
 Collaborate with the service provider to enroll your app.
 You will need to provide:
 - a description of your application
-- a `returnUrl` where the user will be sent after successful authentication
+- a `returnUrl` where the user will be sent after successful authentication, by default if no other returnUrl is provided

 After enrolling, you will be assigned a:
 - `loginUrl` where you should redirect unauthenticated users to